+UNESCO World Cultural Heritage site since 1983.
 Rila monastery is located some 120 km to the south of Sofia, in the heart of the Rila Mountain.
 Founded in the 10th century, it has been the biggest spiritual and cultural centre in Bulgaria for hundreds of years.
-On a number of occasions it was destroyed and burnt down, only to rise again like a phoenix from the ashes.
 The visitor’s first sight of Rila monastery huge towering walls gives the impression of a fortress.
 However, a step through the archway produces a wonderful surprise.
-The Rila monastery is the largest in the Balkans and included in the List of World Cultural Heritage.
+The Rila monastery is the largest in the Balkans.
 The history of the monastery reflects the entire history of the Bulgarian state and people.
-The Rila monastery was burned and plundered several times.
-The construction of the present-day monastery buildings started at the end of the 18th century, with means collected from the entire people.
-Numerous self-taught masters joined their skills to create this holy place.
-Tour of the monastery includes a visit to the Monastery Church, which is of particular artistic value, for it was adorned by the foremost 19-century masters of the Samokov, Bansko and Debar schools of painting and woodcarving.
-Other place of interest in the neighborhood is the cave where John of Rila lived and died.
-It takes 40 min to walk to the Hermitage.
-A narrow crevice leads to the site over the cave and it is believed that only righteous men and women can squeeze through.
+The Monastery church is of particular artistic value.
+The foremost 19-century Bulgarian masters of painting and woodcarving worked here.

 THRACIAN TOMB OF KAZANLAK